Discovering the Rich History of Le Marais

 The Jewish Quarter

-In the late 19th and early 20th centuries, Le Marais became a hub for the Jewish community.
-Jewish immigrants from Eastern Europe settled in the area, creating a vibrant and culturally diverse neighborhood.
-Today, remnants of the Jewish quarter can still be found in the Rue des Rosiers, known for its Jewish delis and shops.
+In the end of the 19 th and beginning of the 20 th century, Le Marais had transformed to a center of the Jewish community.
+The Eastern Europe Jews immigrated to the place established a diverse neighborhood which was vibrant.
+Remnants of the Jewish quarter could however still be viewed in the Rue des Rosiers, which were famous for Jewish delis and shops.

 World War II and Revitalization